3 Signs Carpenter Ants in Elizabeth City Leave Behind (Don't Worry We Can Help)

 If you suspect you have a carpenter ant infestation, call Albemarle Termite & Pest Solutions.
 We’ll be happy to inspect your home and create a treatment plan.
 Our inspection helps us identify the species of ant, discover possible attracting factors and entry points, and talk to you about treatment options that will work best for your situation.

-Now that you know the signs of carpenter ant presence, don’t hesitate to reach out for the solution.
+Now that you know the signs of carpenter ant presence, don’t hesitate to reach out for pest control in Elizabeth City.